-Pre-Lab Assignments15%Lab Quizzes/Exam20%Lab Reflections20%Lab Reports45%
+Pre-Lab Assignments 10 )% Lab Quizzes/Exam 20% Lab Reflections 15 % Lab Reports 55%

-- Pre-Lab Assignments (15%): Pre-lab assignments include a title, purpose/objectives, short introduction (~1-2 paragraphs) to the experiment and a numbered procedure written in your own words.
-Late pre-lab assignments are not accepted for credit, but must be turned in before you are allowed to start the lab. - Lab Reflections (15%): At the end of each lab, your instructor will distribute several lab reflection questions.
+- Pre-Lab Assignments (15%): Lab notebooks will be collected at the beginning of lab lecture and pre-lab assignments will be checked off before the start of lab.
+Pre-lab assignments should include a title, purpose/objectives, short introduction (~1-2 paragraphs) to the experiment and a numbered procedure written in your own words.
+Late pre-lab assignments are not accepted for credit, but must be turned in before you are allowed to start the lab.
+See the Notebook Guide for formatting and style tips.
+Pre-lab and data pages are collected at the end of lab before you leave. - Lab Reflections/Post-lab Questions (20%): At the end of each lab, your instructor will distribute several lab reflection questions.
 These will be turned in with your lab report.
-There will also be some post-lab questions associated with our Hand on Labs experiments.
+There may also be some post-lab questions associated with our Hand on Labs experiments.
 These may be incorporated into your lab reflections score.
-Note that the lab reflection questions may give you ideas about topics to address in the discussion section of your lab reports. - Lab Reflections for HoL labs will also require you to take pictures of your experimental set up and data collection.
-Be sure to read these before carrying out the experiment. - Laboratory Assignments/Reports (50%): Some labs in this course are formal lab reports.
-Laboratory reports are usually due one week after the completion of the lab, with the exception of the final labs, as specified in the class schedule.
-You must do your own calculations and formulate your own conclusions for each experiment.
+Note that the lab reflection questions may give you ideas about topics to address in the discussion section of your lab reports. - Laboratory Assignments/Reports (50%): Laboratory reports are usually due one week after the completion of the lab, with the exception of the final labs, as specified in the class schedule.
+Please see the Lab Report guide for tips on this as well.
+For some experiments you may be collecting and sharing data with a partner, however you must do your own calculations and formulate your own conclusions for each experiment.
 If students are found to have copied from one another, points will be deducted from the grade or a grade of zero will be given for ALL students involved!
+The laboratory assignments are due BEFORE the start of the laboratory lecture on its due date.